SkaneroOo/Panacea/README.md

-Rustlang Project
+Panacea Project
 ---
 ### What it is?
-Rustlang Project is project aiming to create programming language compiling to custom binary file interpreted by virtual machine written in Rust programming language.
+Panacea Project is project aiming to create programming language compiling to custom binary file interpreted by virtual machine written in Rust programming language.

 ### Why?